soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 ### Package metadata

-The first part should be fairly straightforward from the comments, maybe except for:
+The first part should be fairly straightforward from the comments, maybe, except for:

 - `cabal-version`: Defines which cabal versions can build this project.
 We've specified 2.4 and above.
   [More info on different versions](https://cabal.readthedocs.io/en/stable/file-format-changelog.html).